-Competitors of the Company include other private lenders, other MIC's, mortgage syndicators, individual investors and real estate investment trusts.
+Competitors of the Company include, among others, other private lenders, other MIC's, mortgage syndicators, individual investors and real estate investment trusts.
 Each of these lender types typically targets the class of mortgage that it wants in its portfolio to meet the risk tolerance/reward requirements of their investors.
 For example, a MIC desiring to offer dividends in excess of 10% annualized returns to its investors may be required to accept higher ratio mortgages, development projects, land deals or second mortgages that may carry higher risks but have the potential for greater returns.

-In pursuing our business, our objective is to hold a diversified portfolio of Mortgages registered as security on real estate across British Columbia, Alberta and Ontario, Canada, with the most significant exposure in

-British Columbia, followed by Ontario.
+In pursuing our business, our objective is to hold a diversified portfolio of Mortgages registered as security on real estate across British Columbia, Alberta and Ontario, Canada, with the most significant exposure in British Columbia, followed by Ontario.
 Our Mortgage portfolio will vary from time to time depending on our assessment of real property markets, and general economic conditions in specific regions and nationally within Canada in which the Company may invest.
 The investment activity of the Company is dependent on a high level of experience and expertise in assessing potential Mortgage investments.
 See Item 2.2 - "Our Business - Mortgage Portfolio".

 Mortgages that we invest in may be Residential Mortgages registered against single or multi-family dwellings or vacant land, or residential construction Mortgages, and they may be first, second or subsequent subordinate Mortgages.
-The Board of Directors have approved the 2024 Lending Guidelines which have the following Portfolio targets:
+The Manager and the Board of Directors is responsible for establishing and implementing the Company's investment objectives and strategy, setting limitations and restrictions on investments, monitoring portfolio performance, and making adjustments to the Company's portfolio.
+The Board of Directors has approved the 2025 Lending Guidelines which have the following Portfolio targets:

-- First Mortgages minimum of 80% first priority Mortgages (by dollars) - Residential Construction Mortgages will be limited to 15% (by dollars) of the Mortgage Portfolio - 100% of the Mortgages in the Mortgage Portfolio are to be classified as residential.
+- First Mortgages minimum of 80% first priority Mortgages (by dollars); - Residential Construction Mortgages will be limited to 15% (by dollars) of the Mortgage Portfolio; and - 100% of the Mortgages in the Mortgage Portfolio are to be classified as residential.

 We have established lending guidelines, policies and procedures for our Mortgage secured lending activities (the "Lending Policies").
 The Lending Policies are reviewed annually by the Board of Directors and the Manager, with any amendments being approved by the Board of Directors.
-Any material amendments to the Lending Polices will be communicated to the Shareholders.
+Any material amendments to the Lending Policies will be communicated to the Shareholders.
 The Board of Directors, in consultation with the Manager, does have the discretion, acting reasonably, to consider and advance Mortgage loans that may not comply with all aspects of the Lending Policies.
-See for example Item 2.2 - "Our Business - Categories of Mortgages - Workout Loans".
-Also see Item 2.2 - "Our Business - Additional Lending Policies" and "Additional Lending Policies".
+See Item 2.2 - "Our Business - Categories of Mortgages - Workout Loans", "Lending Policies" and "Additional Lending Policies".

-We intend to fund our Mortgage investments through the Available Funds, the Credit Facility and any subsequent sale of Shares or other securities, dividend re-investment and other borrowings.
-The Company has also issued and expects to continue to issue Shares to qualified Investors outside of this Offering Memorandum in reliance upon other available prospectus exemptions contained in NI 45-106.
+We intend to fund our Mortgage investments through the Available Funds, the Credit Facility and the sale of Shares or other securities, dividend re-investment and other borrowings.
+The Company has also issued and expects to continue to issue Shares to qualified Investors outside of this Offering Memorandum in reliance upon other available exemptions from the prospectus requirements of applicable securities legislation.

-We intend to employ leverage, as permitted by the Tax Act, by borrowing or issuing debt obligations up to a maximum of 3/4 of the net book value of the Company's assets and using the proceeds from these borrowing activities to invest in Mortgages by lending secured on real estate.
+We intend to employ leverage, as permitted by the Tax Act, by borrowing or issuing debt obligations up to a maximum of 3/4 of the net book value of the Company's assets and using the proceeds from these borrowing activities to invest in Mortgages by lending secured by residential real estate.
 The Company borrows to the extent that the Manager is satisfied that such borrowing and additional investments will increase the overall profitability of the Company.
-See Item 2.2 - "Our Business - Credit Facility and Leverage" and Item 4.2 - "Long Term Debt Securities".
+See Item 2.2 - "Our Business - Credit Facility and Leverage" and Item 4.2 - " Long Term Debt Securities".